chriscoey/Aspasia.jl/README.md

 Under construction.
 Only works on Julia master.

 A polyhedral approximation solver for general mixed-integer convex conic optimization problems.
-An extension of methods in Pajarito.